jesscxu/STAT135/README.md

-# Datasets for lab sessions
+# Datasets and exercises for lab sessions for STAT 135